documentationfor yFiles for HTML 3.0.0.1

 ArcEdgeStyle

-The ArcEdgeStyle renders an edge as an arc with a given height between the edge’s source and target port locations.
-The arc extends to the left of the edge flow with a positive height value.
-The bends of the edge are completely ignored.
+The ArcEdgeStyle renders an edge as an arc, with the height property determining the distance between the arc and the direct line connecting the edge’s source and target port locations.
+A positive height value places the arc to the left of the edge’s flow direction.
+The edge’s bends are not considered.

 Edges drawn with the ArcEdgeStyle